tmi1999/webpractice1/README.md

-This repository is belong to Trần Vinh Quang
+This repository is belong to Trần Vinh Quang.
 Under the collaboration of:
 - Trần Vinh Quang
 - Phạm Dương Vũ